Anti-Concurrent Causation in Car Insurance: What It Means for Your Claim

 Your brakes fail (mechanical breakdown — often excluded), causing you to rear-end another vehicle.
 The collision caused the physical damage.

 Result with ACC clause: In policies where mechanical or electrical failure is excluded and ACC language is present, the insurer may attempt to deny coverage by arguing that the excluded mechanical failure was a contributing concurrent cause.
+This is one of the most frequently cited exclusions in ACC-related auto claim disputes.

 Pros